uviclibraries/latex/index.md

 ## Audience

-LaTex is a useful tool for Anyone who wants to write scientific articles and reports.
+LaTex is a useful tool for anyone who wants to write scientific articles, reports, or presentations.

 ## Learning objectives